CloudBindle/bindle/README.md

     cp templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template vagrant_cluster_launch.json

-Next, you can fill in the required information and move on to the next step.
+You can fill in the required information and move on to the next step.

 If you use the template recommended above you will have a 1 node Hadoop cluster (with Mapred, HDFS, HBase, Oozie, Hue, etc installed) along with the SeqWare